getgrav/grav-learn/pages/02.content/10.routing/docs.md

     /jungle: '/blog/the-urban-jungle'
 ```

-You can also explicity pass the redirect code between square brackets `[]` as part of the URL:
+You can also explicitly pass the redirect code between square brackets `[]` as part of the URL:

 ```
 redirects: